jenningsloy318/Docker-Cluster/Kubernetes/Deployment/systemd/systemd_deployment_instruction.md

         explanation:

-        * ```--root-ca-file=/etc/kubernetes/pki/ca.pem ``` : If set,this **root certificate authority** will be included in service account's token secret.
+        - ```--root-ca-file=/etc/kubernetes/pki/ca.pem ``` : If set,this **root certificate authority** will be included in service account's token secret.
 This must be a valid PEM-encoded CA bundle.

-        * ```--cluster-signing-cert-file=/etc/kubernetes/pki/ca.pem ```: Filename containing a PEM-encoded X509 **CA certificate** used to issue cluster-scoped certificates.
+        - ```--cluster-signing-cert-file=/etc/kubernetes/pki/ca.pem ```: Filename containing a PEM-encoded X509 **CA certificate** used to issue cluster-scoped certificates.

-        * ```--cluster-signing-key-file=/etc/kubernetes/pki/ca-key.pem```: Filename containing a PEM-encoded RSA or ECDSA **private key** used to sign cluster-scoped certificates
+        - ```--cluster-signing-key-file=/etc/kubernetes/pki/ca-key.pem```: Filename containing a PEM-encoded RSA or ECDSA **private key** used to sign cluster-scoped certificates

-    5.2 now we can use [kube-controller-manager.service](./init/kube-contorller-manager.service) to start controller-manager service.
+    - now we can use [kube-controller-manager.service](./init/kube-contorller-manager.service) to start controller-manager service.

-**6 start scheduler service**
+6. start scheduler service

-    6.1 prepare the confi file, this file is identical  with the one used in controller-manager service.
+    - prepare the confi file, this file is identical  with the one used in controller-manager service.

-    6.2 command and parameters used to start scheduler service
+    - command and parameters used to start scheduler service

         ```shell
-        #/usr/bin/hyperkube scheduler \
+        $/usr/bin/hyperkube scheduler \
         --master=http://localhost:8080 \
         --leader-elect=true \
         --v=2